Ali-thepro/noted/technical_manual/technical_manual.md

 ### Problem

 Testing was a big part of our project and we had a few issues while implementing it.
 We tested out backend using integration tests using Node's built in testing framework.
 This worked well for the most part, However, the problem came when we began testing the frontend.
 We used Redux a lot in our application and it was difficult to test the application and the components as a whole.
-Tests were very difficult to write and we spent a lot fo time mocking the redux stores.
+Tests were very difficult to write and we spent a lot of time mocking the redux stores.

 ### Resolution

 That was when we had the idea to check if the official Redux documentation had any suggestions on how to test the application.
 We found [this guide](https://redux.js.org/usage/writing-tests) which had a few good suggestions.
-They advised using the React testing library which we already were and defined a way to properly test ur components that relied on redux stores.
+They advised using the React testing library which we already were and defined a way to properly test your components that relied on redux stores.
 After spending some time configuring it we managed to get it going and it made testing the components of the frontend very very easy compared to what we had before.

 ## Problem